Sakura Kinomoto - Card Captor Sakura: Clear Card

 It gave me a great sense of pride to finish another costume and for the blouse to look as nicely fitted as it turned out.
 I feel like my tailoring ability has taken a huge leap forward in the last couple of years and after the struggles I had making the skirt, I'm happy that I have the patience and perseverance to tackle frustrating problems now.
 Working with Kris Byers again at Toronto ComiCON 2018 was lots of fun and she was very encouraging to help me get some fun character shots.

 In late April 2018, I spent a couple of hours updating the costume by swapping out the original gold buttons, as they were very shiny, with some matte buttons.
 I also bought some lightweight lace that I sewed on just at the point where the red bias tape is.
 It goes evenly around the whole bottom of the skirt so I don't have to worry about it hanging funny and I think it's not too heavy.
 I kept it subtle by only letting it stick out by a couple of centimeters.
 In the animation the underskirt only shows through in some scenes, but I think it's a cute addition.
 After wearing this costume to March Toronto Comicon, I also fixed up my wig to be more accurate.
 I ordered a Clear Card prop card of Flight, which is made from acrylic, from an Aliexpress seller.
 I also purchased a Dream wand prop from another Aliexpress seller.
 The wand maker appears to be called Magic Girl.
 I thought it would up the recognition factor and I think the new Dream wand is quite beautiful.
 It's my favourite of Sakura's wands and I love the new wing design on it.
 It took nearly 2 months to get my wand once I ordered it in late March, and it arrived the week of AN.
 My father helped me assemble it and it looked great.
 I got tons of compliments on my uniform, wig and of course, on the wand.
 It was worth buying for sure.
-I'm looking forward to doing a shoot of this costume in the future with my new costume props. :3
+At Pretty Heroes 2018, I worked with Greg from Very Frank Pictures on a shoot with all my costume props (although, sadly, none of the photos with my Clear card turned out).
+It was a nice experience and it was fun to work with him. (^^)

 Events/Conventions this costume was worn to